 “It’s really important that kids understand that what you’re doing for them is designed to help keep them healthy and safe,” says pediatrician Kimberly Giuliano, MD.

-With Pfizer’s COVID-19 vaccine approved for children as young as 12, Dr. Giuliano walks you through the process of talking to your kids about getting the vaccine.
+With Pfizer’s COVID-19 vaccine now approved for children as young as 12 — and possibly available to kids ages 5-11 by fall — Dr. Giuliano walks you through the process of talking to your children about getting the vaccine.

 Start with safety